Regret-Optimal Filtering for Prediction and Estimation: The Setting and Problem Formulation

+\end{lemma} The optimality of the non-causal estimator follows from a standard completion of the square and appears, for instance, in \cite[Chapter 10]{hassibi1999indefinite}.
+Note that the non-causal estimator cannot be implemented in practice even for simple operator $\mathcal L, \mathcal H$ since it requires access to future instances of the observations.
+The proof of Lemma \ref{lemma:noncausal} can be generalized for norms that are induced from inner products.
+Lemma \ref{lemma:noncausal} provides a solid motivation to our regret definition since the non-causal estimator outperforms (in the norm sense) any causal or non-causal estimators.

+The regret measures the performance of the causal (or strictly causal) filter by computing its maximal error deviation from that of the non-causal filter in Lemma \ref{lemma:noncausal}.
+In particular, we define the optimal regret as

-In words, the defined regret metric measures the worst-case deviation of the estimation error from the estimation error of the non-causal estimator across all bounded-energy disturbances sequences.
-It is illuminating to compare now the regret criterion with the traditional $H_\infty$ estimation:
+In words, the regret measures the maximal deviation of the squared estimation error of the causal from the squared estimation error of the optimal non-causal estimator across all energy-bounded noise sequences.
+The last equality in \eqref{eq:regret_def} follows from the maximal absolute Rayleigh quotient of the Hermitian operator $T_\mathcal{K}^\ast T_\mathcal{K} - T_{\mathcal{K}_0}^\ast T_{ \mathcal{K}_0}$.